afc1755/HFVL/README.md

 The options for bold are True and False.

 The text parameter can be any valid text characters.
 This text will be displayed inside of the box, centered if fitting on one line and paragraph style if multi-line.
+Text can be referenced from another box using that box's id and a * symbol.

+>
+>     $db(box1,100,100,100,100,text=*box2)
+>

 For link, the input must be the name of another HFVL filename to be used for subvisualization.

 For input, the input must be the id of a current box.
 Multiple box ids can be provided but must be seperated by a semicolon.

-###$drawArrow or $da
+### $drawArrow or $da

 The $drawArrow function takes in 2 parameters and has 2 optional parameters.